Rami-Alkhateeb/RamiKaizen/content/Project.md

 #### Ledgers Tab
 Each project has two ledgers created automatically while it's creation as mentioned above in this documentation section.
-Behavior of this tab is defined at [Ledger](https://projects.ronasit.com/Mo_Mirza/Master_Plan_OA/mpoa_angularjs/wikis/content/Ledger) section of this documentation.
+Behavior of this tab is defined at Ledger section of this documentation.
+- [ ] @alidikici add link to Ledger